unidentified/xibbit/README.md

 Planned
 =======

-* Asymmetrical encryption, so that users can chat "activate encryption" instead of having to share a password
+* Asymmetrical encryption, so that users can just "activate encryption" instead of having to share a password
 * Support for more commands
 * GUI features